 Bringing out the best of a 1960s townhouse in a modernist style

-Although this project did not involve any extension to the original house, the feel of the new house renovation is much larger with three double bedrooms where previously there were only one double and two single bedrooms.
-Part of the challenge was to maintain the open plan stairwell which did not meet current building control regulations.
-We managed to maintain the feature with the use of an Imist system in conjunction with motorised ventilation which is connected to the smoke detection system.
-The design was completed with a unique design for the solid oak balustrade.
-All the carpentry in the house was designed to meet the needs of the family, including: wardrobes, built-in units and kitchen.
-Lighting also played an important role in the design, proving a scheme that includes ambient lighting, task lighting and feature lighting to make the most of each area of the house.
+Although this project did not involve any extensions to the original house, the feel of the new house renovation is much larger, with three double bedrooms where previously there was only one double and two singles.
+Part of the challenge was to retain the open plan stairwell, which did not comply with current building control regulations.
+We managed to maintain the feature with the use of an Imist system together with motorised ventilation which is linked to the smoke detection system.
+All the joinery in the house was designed to meet the needs of the family including wardrobes, fitted units and kitchen.
+Lighting also played an important role in the design, testing a scheme that included ambient lighting, task lighting and feature lighting to make the most of each area of the house.